-2.0 MATERIALS AND METHODS
+2. MATERIALS AND METHODS

-2.1 Experimental location
+2.1.
+Experimental location

-The field experiment was conducted during 2022 cropping season at the Department of Horticulture and Landscape Technology, Akanu Ibiam Federal Polytechnic, Unwana, Ebonyi State, teaching and research farm (50481N, 70551E, 300m above sea level) in the tropical humid rain forest agro-ecological zone of Southeastern Nigeria, to determine the effect of planting dates and plant density on growth, yield and yield components of mustard.
+The field experiment was conducted during 2022 cropping season at the Department of Horticulture and Landscape Technology, Akanu Ibiam Federal Polytechnic, Unwana, Ebonyi State, teaching and research farm (5048'N, 7055'E, 300m above sea level) in the tropical humid rain forest agro-ecological zone of Southeastern Nigeria, to determine the effect of planting dates and plant density on growth, yield and yield components of mustard.
 The experimental area has mean annual rainfall of 3500mm and mean daily temperature range between 270C to 380C (NIMET, 2003).
 The soil is hydromorphic belonging to the order ultisol classified as clayey-loam (Obasi et al, 2005).
 The vegetation is characterized with tall grasses, shrubs and trees.

-2.2 Experimental design and treatments
+2.2.
+Experimental design and treatments

-The experimental design used was split-plot fitted in a randomized complete block design (RCBD) with two (2) different times of planting (March and August) as factor A treatment constituting the main plot while six (6) different plant density as factor B (20x15, 30x15, 40x15, 50x15, 60x15 and 70x15cm) constituted the sub-plots with three (3) replications in each main plot.
+The experimental design used was split-plot fitted in a randomized complete block design (RCBD) with two different times of planting (March and August) as factor A treatment constituting the main plot while six different plant density as factor B (20x15, 30x15, 40x15, 50x15, 60x15 and 70x15cm) constituted the sub-plots with three replications in each main plot.
 Thus, plant population for each plant spacing were 333,333; 222,222; 166,666; 133,333; 111,111 and 95,238 plants/ha, respectively.
-The plot size used was 2,4m x 2,4m (5.76m2).
+The plot size used was 2.4m x 2.4m (5.76m2).

-2.3 Planting/Planting methods
+2.3.
+Planting methods

-Mustard seeds were collected from the Federal College of Agriculture, Ishiagu, Ebonyi State and were planted on 2,4m long ridge.
-However, before planting, the seeds were soaked in water for two (2) hours (to ensure good germination), and were treated with Aldrex T fungicide at the rate of 2g/kg of seed, and were sown three (3) seeds per hole and later thinned to one (1) plant/stand at 2 weeks after planting (WAP).
+Mustard seeds were collected from the Federal College of Agriculture, Ishiagu, Ebonyi State and were planted on 2.4m long ridge.
+However, before planting, the seeds were soaked in water for two hours (to ensure good germination), and were treated with Aldrex T fungicide at the rate of 2g/kg of seed, and were sown three seeds per hole and later thinned to one plant/stand at 2 weeks after planting (WAP).

-2.4 Soil sample collection and Analysis
+2.4.
+Soil sample collection and Analysis

-Prior to planting, soil samples were collected from the site at a depth of 0 -20 cm from different locations and was thoroughly mixed together to form composite soil sample and the sample was processed and analyzed for physic-chemical properties.
+Prior to planting, soil samples were collected from the site at a depth of 0 -20 cm from different locations and was thoroughly mixed together to form composite soil sample and the sample was processed and analyzed for physico-chemical properties.

-2.5 Field maintenance
+2.5.
+Field maintenance

 Manual hoe weeding was done at 3, 8 and 12 weeks after planting (WAP), and the ridges remolded at each weeding period.
 Compound fertilizer (common dose) of 40 kg N, 30 kg P2O5 and 20 kgK2O ha-1 was applied in all the treatments by band placement method at 3 WAP as a basal application.
 The crop was generally raised as per recommended practices.

-2.6 Data collection and Analysis
+2.6.
+Data collection and Analysis

 Data on plant height and leaf number were taken at 2, 4, 6 and 8 WAP.
 Pod and seed weights were determined from the net plot area, respectively.
-However, the seed weight was obtained after threshing and sun drying of the pod o reduce moisture level.
+However, the seed weight was obtained after threshing and sun drying of the pod to reduce moisture level.
 The oil percent in the seed was determined by Soxhlet’s extraction method.
 All the data obtained were statistically analyzed using the procedure outlined by Obi (2002) for RCBD and significant mean differences were detected by Fishers least significant difference (F-LSD) at P˂0.05% probability level.

-3.0 RESULTS AND DISCUSSION
+3. RESULTS AND DISCUSSION

-3.1 Soil and weather data
+3.1.
+Soil and weather data